nikitaeverywhere/react-xmasonry/readme.md

 + Native masonry layout implementation for React JS with no dependencies.
 + Minimalistic by design and simple use case.
++ Responsive, mobile-friendly approach (so there is no "fixed block width in pixels" option).
 + Ability to control blocks width (in columns), columns targeting width in pixels, maximum number of columns, centering, etc.
-+ Responsive, mobile-friendly approach (so there is no "fixed block width" option).
 + Fully customizable: use CSS animations and transitions you wish (use `.xmasonry` and `.xblock` selectors).
 + Works with the server rendering.